An introduction to Health Savings Accounts (HSAs)

 - You or a spouse cannot be covered by a full-purpose Flexible Spending Account or Health Reimbursement Arrangement.

-Based on 2021 IRS guidelines, HSA-qualified health plans must have minimum deductibles of $1,400 for individual coverage and $2,800 for family coverage.
-In addition, qualifying plans must have maximum out-of-pocket amounts of less than $7,000 for individuals and $14,000 for families compared to $6,900 for individuals and $13,800 for families in 2020.
+HSA-qualified health plans must meet specific requirements for individual and family deductibles and out-of-pocket maximums.
+Based on IRS guidelines, HSA-qualified health plans must have minimum deductibles of $1,400 for individual coverage and $2,800 for family coverage.
+In addition, qualifying plans must have maximum out-of-pocket amounts of less than $7,050 for individuals and $14,100 for families compared to $7,000 for individuals and $14,000 for families in 2021.